outisa/DevOps-with-Kubernetes/part5/Exercise5_02and5_04.md

 Exercise 5.02:

-[App now](https://github.com/outisa/kubernetes-todo-app) with linknerd injection in the deployment.yamls.
+[App now](https://github.com/outisa/kubernetes-todo-app/tree/1c87cdb410ecf691963ffb4b13be6ee441ca5b80) with linknerd injection in the deployment.yamls.
 I also fixed one image related error, which could exist when there is no image yet.
 I thought I had fixed it already, but the same error occured today after deleting the cluster and by recreating a new one.

+I got a huge issue with added linknerd injection.
+Nats did not connected anymore after that or better said connection closed before anything happened.
+However, as I removed injection from the deployments all got as it was.
+This might be due the disk pressure or alike.
+So I removed the injection annotation after this exercise.

 Exercise 5.04: